 So lazy that the thought of a guided tour of the city makes you sweat?
-Explore the historical landmarks in Florence, Italy, at your own peace with StudentVille.it’s descriptions of Florence landmarks, locations of the most important Florence buildings and of the most incredible Firenze monuments in town ( read more about cultural life in Florence).
+Explore the historical landmarks in Florence, Italy, at your own peace with StudentVille.
+It's descriptions of Florence landmarks, locations of the most important Florence buildings and of the most incredible Firenze monuments in town ( read more about cultural life in Florence).

 We have chosen the best Florence landmarks historic sites to wander around since the Florence Italy landmarks are situated within walking distance one from each other.
 If you are wondering which of the Florence buildings is the oldest building in Florence is not Palazzo Vecchio called “The Old Palace”, but the Torre della Pagliazza situated in Piazza Elisabetta, in one of the most ancient parts of the city.

 The cathedral complex is one of the most important Florence historical sites that are part of the UNESCO world heritage Site and are one of the most important sites to see in Florence, Italy.

 The dome of the cathedral of Santa Maria del Fiore is one of the two famous landmarks in Italy structurally completed and designed by Brunelleschi.
 Studentsville.it has selected all the most Italian monuments list for you not only the Florence monuments!

 We have studied the history of all the most important italian buildings and monuments and did a list of the must see list of the most important buildings in Italy.
 It is so hard to find out which is the oldest building in Italy still in use?